California Eviction Protections during the Covid-19 Pandemic

 IF YOU’RE A TENANT:

 - You may qualify for rent relief funds if you owe rent that you could not pay during the COVID-19 pandemic.
 A full list of eligibility criteria is available at https://housing.ca.gov/.
+If you live in certain cities, you may need to apply directly to a local program instead.

 - Apply online!
 The application will ask for your landlord’s email address to notify your landlord to fill out their portion.